Finnair flies several days a week from Helsinki to Brussels. The main airport is Zaventem.

-This spectacular old castle lies in city of Bouillon, beautiful valley of Semois river crossing the Ardennes.
-First mention of Bouillon Castle in annals dates back to 988, but it is centuries older.
-It belonged to ancient Dukes of Ardennes and was important center of local government.
-Among the best preserved feudal vestiges of Belgium, it is one of most remarkable historical sites in Ardennes area and valley of Semois.
+This spectacular old castle lies in the city of Bouillon, in a beautiful valley next to the Semois river.
+The first mention of the Bouillon Castle in annals dates back to 988, but the actual castle is probably far older.
+It belonged to the ancient Dukes of Ardennes and was an important center of local government.
+As one of the best preserved feudal vestiges of Belgium, it is one of the most remarkable historical sites in the Ardennes area and valley of Semois.

 Location: Atomiumsquare, Brussels

-This atom-shaped building in center of Brussels contains eight levels spread over five spheres and its all levels are for art exhibitions.
-Atomium was built for the World Fair of Brussels 1958 and two of its levels is dedicated for permanent exhibition of Expo58, while other levels are for changing exhibition of design, society and architecture.
-Upper sphere of 92 meters height offers a majestic 360° view over city.
+This atom-shaped building in the center of Brussels has eight floors of art exhibitions spread over five spheres.
+The Atomium was built for the World Fair of Brussels in 1958 and two of its levels are dedicated to the permanent exhibition of Expo58.
+The other floors feature ever changing exhibitions that showcase different design, architecture and cultures.
+The upper sphere, floating at a height of 92 meters (302 feet) offers a majestic 360° view of the city.
 When the sky is clear, even the skyline of Antwerp is visible.
-Panoramic restaurant in upper sphere offers gourmet menu and its open till 11 PM.
+The panoramic restaurant in the upper sphere offers a gourmet menu and is open till 11 PM.

 Location: Place des Essarts, Avenue Paul Pastur 11, Charleroi

 The Museum of Photography in Charleroi is the largest photography museum in Europe and as an experience is way more than a place for exhibitions.
-Spreaded over a 6000m² space, with a collection of 80,000 photographs, the museum offers a full experience of photographic art.
+Spread over a 6000m², with a collection of 80,000 pictures, the museum offers a full experience of photographic art.
 Temporary exhibitions are organized on a regular basis, with around 3 exhibitions every 4 months, so visitors can return to the museum often and feel something new each time.
-The museum also includes a photographic library open to public with 13,000 titles and 4,000 files, a café and a 85 acre museum park outside.
-The museum tour is free for children under the age of 12 and it is suitable as an all-family sight.
+The museum also includes a photographic library that is open to the public containing 13,000 titles and 4,000 files.
+The area also has a café and a 85 acre museum park.
+The museum tour is free for children under the age of 12 and it is a suitable activity for the whole family.

 Location: West Flanders.
 Train connections from Brussels, Antwerp and Lille.

-Beautiful city of Bruges lies in Flemish Region of Belgium and it is the capital of West Flanders.
-With total population of 117,000 residents, it is small and charming Flemish center.
+The beautiful town of Bruges lies in Flemish Region of Belgium and it is the capital of West Flanders.
+With a total population of 117,000 residents, it is small and charming Flemish center.

-Its historic center has been an UNESCO World Heritage Site since 2000 and city’s medieval architecture is mostly intact.
-Notable sights of this Flemish gem are e.g. 13th-century belfry, The Groeningemuseum with its collection of medieval and early modern art, Neogothic Provincial Court and the medieval-style bar De Garre.
+The town’s historic center has been an UNESCO World Heritage Site since 2000 and The town’s medieval architecture is mostly intact.
+Notable sights of this Flemish gem are e.g. the 13th-century belfry, the Neogothic Provincial Court the medieval-style bar De Garre and the Groeningemuseum, with its collection of medieval and early modern art.

 Location: East Flanders.
 Train connections from Brussels and Zaventem Airport.

-Populated by approx. 250,000 people, Ghent is an attractive university town and center of Eastern Flamish Region.
+Populated by approx. 250,000 people, Ghent is an attractive university town and a center of the Eastern Flamish Region.
 One of the less-known sites of Belgium, it can surprise a visitor with its tranquillity and beauty.
-Its annually held, 10-days music and theatre festival Gentse Feesten is famous and attracts millions visitors.
-Notable sites are the St Bavo’s Cathedral with its belfry as a vantage point, the medieval Gravensteen castle and The Museum of Fine Arts focusing on Flemish art.
+The annually held 10-day music and theatre festival Gentse Feesten is legendary and attracts millions of visitors.
+Notable sites are the St Bavo’s Cathedral, with its belfry as a vantage point, the medieval Gravensteen castle and The Museum of Fine Arts focusing on Flemish art.

 Location: Wapper 9-11, Antwerp

-This former home and studio of Flemish Baroque painter Peter Paul Rubens serves now as a museum with restored interior.
-It houses notable collection of artworks by Rubens and his contemporaries.
-Also a centre dedicated to the study of Rubens, The Rubeniamum, lies on the building.
+This former home and studio of the Flemish Baroque painter Peter Paul Rubens now serves as a museum with its restored interior.
+It houses a notable collection of artwork by Rubens and his contemporaries.
+A center dedicated to the study of Rubens, The Rubeniamum, can also be found here.
 A must-see for an art enthusiast.

 This open-air museum consists well preserved fortifications dating back to the First and Second World War.
-Two miles of trench line, over 60 bunkers and military equipment in permanent exhibitions give an indelible experience to a military aficionado.
-Majority of the preserved bunkers and trenches at the site date back to the construction of the Atlantic Wall during the German occupation of Belgium during the Second World War.
-Sight dated during First World War is the Aachen Batter, where is a display for German uniforms and equipment of this era.
+Two miles of trench line, over 60 bunkers and an impressive collection of military equipment in permanent exhibitions makes this area an excellent experience to a military aficionado.
+The majority of the preserved bunkers and trenches at the site date back to the construction of the Atlantic Wall during the German occupation of Belgium during the Second World War.
+An attraction from the times of the First World War is the Aachen Batter, where German uniforms and equipment from the era are on display.

 Location: Between Liège and Maastricht

 Its heavy main weapons were divided between turrets and cassemates, consisting of 60mm, 75mm and 120mm guns.
-Underground galleries extend over 4 kilometres beneath the hill, connecting the combat blocks and serving the underground barracks, power plant, ammunition magazines and other space.
-Open to public, fort is de jure property of the Belgian army but it is administrated by the Association Fort Eben-Emael.
+Underground galleries extend over 4 kilometres beneath the hill, connecting the combat blocks, the underground barracks, the power plant, the ammunition magazines and rest of the bunker to each other.
+Open to the public, fort is de jure is property of the Belgian army but it is administrated by the Association Fort Eben-Emael.